andrew/ultimate-awesome/README.md

 - [awesome-os](https://github.com/jubalh/awesome-os) - A list of operating systems and stuff.
 - [awesome-diarization](https://github.com/wq2012/awesome-diarization) - A curated list of awesome Speaker Diarization papers, libraries, datasets, and other resources.
 - [awesome-self-supervised-gnn](https://github.com/ChandlerBang/awesome-self-supervised-gnn) - Papers about pretraining and self-supervised learning on Graph Neural Networks (GNN).
+- [awesome-starknet](https://github.com/keep-starknet-strange/awesome-starknet) - A curated list of awesome StarkNet resources, libraries, tools and more.
 - [awesome-video](https://github.com/krzemienski/awesome-video) -  A curated list of awesome streaming video tools, frameworks, libraries, and learning resources.
 - [awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl) - Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
 Study notes and a curated list of awesome resources of such topics.
 - [awesome-japanese](https://github.com/yudataguy/awesome-japanese) - Awesome Japanese Learning Resources.